wpmetabox/docsv2/docs/tutorials/import-data-meta-box-custom-fields.md

 In this example, we’re importing Meta Box custom fields into a “Restaurants” CPT.
 Proceed by clicking **Continue to Step 2**.

-## Step 2: Validating Meta Box import data
+## 2. Validating Meta Box import data

 Next, you’ll see the **Review Import File** screen, where you ensure that the data to import is correct and valid.